orbeon/orbeon-forms-doc/configuration/properties/README.md

 ## Overview

 Orbeon Forms is configured via _configuration properties_.
-They are usually setup in a file called `properties-local.xml` and stored in the Orbeon Forms WAR file as:
+They are setup in a file called `properties-local.xml` and stored in the Orbeon Forms WAR file as:

 ```
 WEB-INF/resources/config/properties-local.xml